 According to the CMS, nursing homes on the SFF list have a record of poor performance, specifically those that have made no attempt to improve their inadequate care.
 While most nursing home facilities show six or seven deficiencies per CMS inspection, SFF-enrolled facilities show an average of 13 deficiencies.
 The more deficiencies a nursing home has, the more likely its residents will suffer bedsores, malnutrition and dehydration, medication errors and even death.

 Officials from the CMS say long-standing patterns of serious problems still exist at all SFF facilities that have shown no signs of improvement, including the Dunbar Center.
 If no improvements are seen, the only remaining option for the Dunbar Center is termination from Medicare and Medicaid funding programs.
 The majority of nursing homes that have their funding revoked close their doors shortly thereafter, although some nursing homes seek to provide better quality care and re-enter the Medicare and Medicaid program.

-If your aging loved one has been abused or neglected while residing in a nursing home, contact the trusted nursing home abuse lawyers at The Bell Law Firm today.
+If your aging loved one has been abused or neglected while residing in a nursing home, contact the trusted nursing home abuse lawyers at Stewart Bell, PLLC today.
 We care about the elderly citizens of West Virginia and will fight tirelessly for the justice they deserve.